SSpzcee/Asunder-PHB/phb/md/Abilities.md

 Requires: 80 CHA

 ## **Chakra Control**

+### **Ninjutsu Expertise**
+You have chosen the path of ninjutsu, the superior method of fighting.
+Through training you've developed tricks to improve your ability to land these types of attacks.

+This gives you a \+1 bonus to Ninjutsu Accuracy per rank.

+Cost: 5
+Scale: 2
+Limit: CHA \/ 40

 ### **Refined Chakra Control**
 Your precise control of chakra allows you to spend it more efficiently, wasting less and getting more out of what you do spend.